 As we dive into our 11th walkathon season, with registrations pouring in and vendors lining up to participate, we want to make sure our supporters understand why this is such an important day for our organization and the families we serve.
 Amidst all the fun and games, this event really matters.
 It’s one of our biggest fundraisers of the year, bringing in over 25% of our annual program budget and significantly impacting the lives of the families we serve.

 For example, we are thrilled to announce one of the most inspirational milestones we’ve reached as an organization.
-At the very end of 2019, two families settled into our Bacon Street home, a transitional living house built in partnership with the Natick Affordable Housing Trust, Keefe Regional Technical School, and a generous donation from Wellesley Village Church.
+At the very end of 2019, two families settled into our Bacon Street home, built in partnership with the Natick Affordable Housing Trust, Keefe Regional Technical School, and a generous donation from Wellesley Village Church.
 This new duplex, a true labor of love, provides an affordable home for up to three years for families who have graduated from our shelter program and have an adult currently pursuing higher education.
 Both single mothers who moved in with their children are enrolled in college—one is pursuing an associate degree in business, the other is finishing her master’s degree in public administration.
-Both families have achieved these milestones through their persistence and hard work, but also with the support of the Steps to Success and Transitional Living programs.
+Both families have achieved these milestones through their persistence and hard work, but also with the support of the Steps to Success and SAIL programs.
 Proceeds from our walkathon feed directly into these programs, providing educational, childcare, and transportation subsidies and ongoing case management to help families stay on track and tackle any new challenges that may arise.

 Every single participant in our walkathon is helping us create change like this.
 For every dollar you raise individually, a family moves one step closer to a future filled with stability and hope.
 As a community walking together, we are building awareness about the issue of family homelessness and the very real impact we can all have on the lives of our fellow neighbors.
 Your participation, your fundraising, and your belief in change matters.
 Please join us on Sunday, April 5th as we make a difference together.